The appearance of U.S. Department of Defense (DoD) visual information does not imply or constitute DoD endorsement.

 Counseling was already widely in demand in American society even before COVID-19 came in and sent everybody a little off-kilter.
-According to the Bureau of Labor Statistics, job increases in all the various counseling and psychology professions between 2020 and 2030 will be meet or exceed the overall rate of growth in the country.
+According to the Bureau of Labor Statistics, job growth in various counseling and psychology professions between 2020 and 2030 will meet or exceed the average job growth rate.

 There are also hundreds of other specific job titles in human services.
 They can include: